Off-the-grid: Solar photovoltaics

 Solar photovoltaics (PV), which use energy from the sun, are one of the most popular energy solutions for off-grid buildings.
 PV arrays (solar panels) allow for energy from the sun to be converted into electrical energy.
 PV is dependent upon solar radiation and ambient temperature.
 Other components needed in a PV system include charge controllers, inverters, and rapid shutdown controls.
 These systems give off-grid sites the ability to generate energy without grid connection.
 Every quarter, Bloomberg New Energy Finance evaluates manufacturers on their actual projects over the previous quarter and publish a list of Tier 1 Solar Module (panel) Manufacturers.

 Wind turbines

 Wind energy can be harnessed by wind turbines.
-Wind turbines components consist of blades that get pushed by wind, gearboxes, controllers, generators, breaks, and a tower.
+Wind turbines components consist of blades that get pushed by wind, gearboxes, controllers, generators, brakes, and a tower.
 The amount of mechanical power captured from a wind turbine is a factor of the wind speed, air density, blade rotational area, and the aerodynamic power coefficient of the turbine.